hayeah/fork2/cmd/vibe/diff-heredoc.md

 ```
 :plan<HEREDOC
-Demonstrate a one-line search block, which is too short to be reliable.
+Avoid one-line search if the text is too short to be non-ambigious.
 HEREDOC

 :modify path/service.swift

 $description<HEREDOC
-One-line search block is ambiguous
+Negative demo: Ambiguous one-line search block.
+Don't do this
 HEREDOC

 $search<HEREDOC